Did You Know?

 Quotes from Students & Leadership Coaches

-Sixth-grader Yenifer said her dream was to graduate from college.
-“This is a great and amazing program to help us with our goals.
-I met a new best friend, in working with my leadership mentor coach”, Yenifer said.
+Sixth-grader Yenifer said "It's my dream to graduate from college and this is an amazing program to help us with our goals.
+I met a new best friend, in working with my leadership mentor coach.”

 Yenifer's leadership mentor coach was Amanda Velez, who is the program coordinator at VCU’s Global Education office.
 "The Passport to Education Bilingual Leadership Programs stand out among mentoring programs because of the focused bilingual leadership curriculum during the sessions.
 Middle school is a critical age for kids.
 They really develop into what kind of adults they are going to become” Amanda Velez said.